Showing posts with label Constant. Show all posts

 The started producing small amounts of Cabernet Sauvignon but their first vintage in 1993 was not to their standards and it was never released.
 They released their first vintage in 1995 under the Constant Diamond Mountain Vineyard label.
 They proceeded to build a winery on the estate producing their wine under the Constant label and brand.
 In 1999 Wine Spectator wrote that Constant was “a new can’t miss Cabernet, this vineyard is able to produce stunning wines on a consistent basis.”
 The original winemaker was the notable Philippe Melka.
 With the 2009 vintage, Paul Hobbs took over as consulting winemaker.

-Notably, we collect Philippe Melka wines to this day an featured his label at a recent business dinner
+Notably, we collect Philippe Melka wines to this day an featured his label at a recent business dinner.

 Freddie and Mary hired renowned architect Howard Backen who built a stunning house along with a tasting room hospitality center overlooking the valley floor with a full view of Mount St. Helena.

+Freddy Constant died in 2014.
 In 2016, Aries Liu and Sai You became the property’s caretakers with the continued commitment to producing some of Napa Valley’s best Bordeaux varietals.

 Constant Diamond Mountain Vineyard Napa Valley Cabernet Sauvignon 2004

-I believe this is the best, most memorable Constant Cabernet I have had and may be, at sixteen years of age, at the apex of its drinking profile and window.
+Back in 2020 I wrote, I believe this is the best, most memorable Constant Cabernet I have had and may be, at sixteen years of age, at the apex of its drinking profile and window.
+This remains the case four years later, here on the eve of 2025.

-Deep garnet purple color, medium-full bodied, delicious concentrated but smooth and elegant and nicely balanced ripe blackberry and black raspberry fruits with hints of black currant, notes of spice and graphite.
+Deep garnet purple color, medium-full bodied, delicious concentrated but smooth and elegant and nicely balanced ripe blackberry and black raspberry fruits with hints of black currant, notes of cassis, spice, oak and graphite with rich silky refined tannins on a lingering finish.

 RM 92 points.